 - Next, I meet one-on-one with your child to complete the cognitive assessment (WPPSI-IV, WISC-V or WAIS-IV).
 This usually takes about 2 hours, and we take breaks as needed.

-- When the testing is complete, you are invited back into the room and we spend 30 minutes discussing your child’s results.
+- When the testing is complete, you are invited back into the room and we spend time discussing your child’s results.

-- If your child meets gifted criteria (FSIQ of 130, plus or minus 5 points), a psychological report will be written and provided to you for your submission to Westmount.
+- If your child meets gifted criteria (FSIQ of 130, plus or minus 5 points), a psychological report will be written and provided to you for your submission to Westmount Charter School.
 If your child does not meet gifted criteria, you may choose to not have a report written.

 What are the deadline dates?

-For Kindergarten through Grade 4 students, the application deadline for the 2022/2023 school year has not yet been announced, however it will likely be on or around November, 2021.
-It is recommended that you schedule your assessment anytime between now and late October to ensure the assessment and report can be completed prior to the application deadline.
+For Kindergarten through Grade 4 students, the application deadline for the 2024-2025 school year is December 1, 2023 at 4:00pm.
+It is recommended that you schedule your assessment between August and mid-November to ensure the assessment report can be completed prior to the application deadline.

-For students entering Grades 5 through 12, the application deadline for the 2022/2023 school year has not yet been announced, however it will likely be on or around February, 2022.
-It is recommended that you schedule your assessment between November and late January to ensure the assessment and report can be completed prior to the application deadline.
+For students entering Grades 5 through 12, the application deadline for the 2024-2025 school year is January 31, 2024 at 4:00pm.
+It is recommended that you schedule your assessment between October and mid-January to ensure the assessment and report can be completed prior to the application deadline.

 What is required?